Need to Stop Foreclosure? Attorney Oberhauser is Here to Help

 Stop Foreclosure With Bankruptcy

-Filing bankruptcy is usually a sure way to stop foreclosure sale and may allow us time to conduct a short sale of your house.
+Filing chapter 13 bankruptcy is usually a sure way to stop foreclosure sale and may allow us time to conduct a short sale of your house.
 During the bankruptcy process, all pending action against your home must stop.
 The Automatic Stay entered in by the Federal Bankruptcy Court stops all pending actions against you property and against you.

 We will then use this time to negotiate with banks and lenders to work out a payment agreement that satisfies the lending agency and meets clients’ needs.